-The Long Range Bikeway System Plan (LRBSP) maps existing and proposed bike facilities within the Albuquerque Metropolitan Planning Area (AMPA) and is adopted by the Metropolitan Transportation Board through each 5-year Metropolitan Transportation Plan (MTP).
+The Long Range Bikeway System Plan (LRBSP) maps existing and proposed bike facilities within the Albuquerque Metropolitan Planning Area (AMPA).
 The LRBSP is the guiding document with respect to planned bikeway location and character.
 This map combines the on-street and off-street multi-use trails and is included in the annual AMPA Transportation Program.
-The map is periodically updated by the region in consultation with planners and elected officials from each jurisdiction.
-Figure 1 shows the April 2011 map from the 2035 MTP.
+The map is updated periodically updated; Figure 1 shows the April 2011 map.